top of page

 STUDENT APPEARANCE

 Students are expected to take pride in their appearance, both at school and when travelling to and from school.
 Their presentation reflects the high standards and values of Southland Boys’ High School.
-If unsure of the correct attire please ring the uniform office.
+If unsure of the correct attire please ring the main office.

 Students are required to uphold uniform standards.
 If a student does not have the correct attire, the dean may temporarily loan items until new uniform arrangements can be made.